 In our view, the financial centre of the capital of Kenya is one of the most interesting on the African continent.
-Do you want to know why we are convinced of this?
+Do you want to know why we like the equities market in Nairobi?

 I agree, it is not the best time to praise the virtues of the Kenyan stock market.
 But nevertheless, Nairobi has one of the most interesting stock exchanges in Africa.
 The NSE All Share Index has been stagnating for the past three weeks.
 Nevertheless, stock prices have risen by 7% since the beginning of the year and by more than 9% since the outbreak of the Covid-19-pandemic in East Africa twelve months ago.

 Do you remember?
 Twelve months ago, countless experts and economists warned of a collapse in the African economy.
 It did not happen.
 The Kenyan economy and even more the equities markets in Africa resisted quite well to the standstills, lockdowns and curfews due to the pandemic.

 But it is not because this resilience of the Kenyan economy that we like the financial centre of the Kenyan capital.
 It is much deeper than that.

 First of all, Nairobi is one of the oldest stock exchanges in Africa.
 In 1922, equity traders and brokers started to meet for informal equity trading.
 It was not exactly an over-the-counter market.
 Market participants met at the Stanley Hotel down-town Nairobi at the Exchange Bar.
 So, it was rather an over-the-bar stock exchange.
 And I suspect they didn’t just drink water there.

 Formal equity trading started in 1954 with the establishment of the Nairobi Stock Exchange which is called since 2011 Nairobi Securities Exchange, keeping the abbreviation NSE.